Iru Mugan: Plot

 It is then revealed that Meera suffers from retrograde amnesia after being attacked four years ago and that Love took advantage of her situation to employ her as a computer hacker to create an impenetrable firewall.
-However, when Love orders Meera to kill Akilan and Ayushi, she points the gun at Love and calls the police, who arrests him.
+However, when Love orders Meera to kill Akilan and Ayushi, she points the gun at Love and calls the police, who arrest him.
 Meera reveals that she had been forced to take Speed by Love to work faster, but the drug caused her to regain old memories, including those with Akilan.
-Meera had soon regained her full memory after continuous use of the drug.
+Meera soon regained her full memory after continuous use of the drug.
+She eventually reconciles with Akilan.
 While in custody, Love manages to obtain a Speed inhaler and inhales it, helping her escape and destroy the entire police station, killing Ayushi and everyone present.
 Ayushi had recorded the whole incident by using a bluetooth camera.

 Akilan finds out that Love had made a satellite call to Chang, the Transport Minister of Malaysia, who had allowed Love to send shipments of Speed inhalers to India to perpetrate terror attacks there in return for money.
-Akilan rushes to the hospital, where Chang is admitted and interrogates him.
+Akilan rushes to the hospital where Chang is admitted and interrogates him.
 During the interrogation, Love sneaks into the hospital and, hiding in the air conditioning vent, sprays a neurotoxic gas in Chang's room, causing Akilan and Chang to get paralyzed.
-Love then kills Chang and puts the knife on Akilan's hand, framing him as Chang's assassin.
+Love then kills Chang and puts the knife in Akilan's hand, framing him as Chang's assassin.
 Akilan and Meera are declared fugitives, but the duo manages to escape from the Malaysian police.

-Akilan and Meera decide to finish off Love using her kill switch activation device, which had been restored and hidden by Ayushi before she was killed.
+Akilan and Meera decide to finish off Love with her kill switch activation device, which Ayushi restored and hid before she was killed.
 As the device can only be opened with Love's fingerprint, they plan on obtaining her fingerprint.
-They sneak into an illegal airfield owned by Chang, where Love is planning to leave for India with the shipments of Speed inhalers.
+They sneak into an illegal airfield owned by Chang, where Love plans to leave for India with the shipments of Speed inhalers.
 Akilan inhales Speed and fights Love, who has also inhaled Speed, and manages to get her fingerprint before collapsing after the drug effect wears off.

 On regaining consciousness, Akilan finds out that Love has already left for India.
 It is shown that Akilan used silica gel to get Love's fingerprints.
-Akilan then uses the fingerprints to open the kill switch activation device, deactivates Meera's kill switch and kills all of Love's henchmen, including those piloting the plane.
+Akilan then uses the fingerprints to open the kill switch activation device, deactivates the kill switch, and kills all of Love's henchmen, including those piloting the plane.
 The plane crashes into a remote jungle, killing Love and destroying the Speed shipments.
 A few weeks later, Akilan and Meera are enjoying a holiday cruise on a private boat, sponsored by the Government of Malaysia, as a reward for killing Love.
 It is revealed that Akilan had secretly kept a Speed inhaler.